 and the label is $y=X_{T+1}$.
-To the input we append fixed positional channels ($d_{\text{pos}}{=}8$ sinusoidal pairs) so that the Transformer model has positional knowledge.
-We fix $n=5{,}000$, $\alpha=0.9$, $\sigma_\varepsilon^2=0.1$, and vary the lag $L$ to toggle short/long temporal dependency inside the window.
-For Transformer, we set $T=L+1$ so that the lag is inside the context window, which makes Transformer's memory footprint $\mathcal{O}(L)$ compared to IndRNN's $\mathcal{O}(1)$ footprint.
-Both models are initialized with a symmetric initialization and are trained with gradient descent for $\tau=2{,}000$ steps with step size $\eta=1/\sqrt{\tau}$ and no projection to observe the gradient norm dynamics.
-We set $m=64$ and use $\tanh$.
-The results are averaged over $20$ seeds.
+We append fixed positional channels ($d_{\text{pos}}{=}8$ sinusoidal pairs) to the input so that the Transformer has positional information.
+We fix $n=5{,}000$, $\alpha=0.9$, $\sigma_\varepsilon^2=0.1$, and vary $L$.
+For the Transformer we set $T=L+1$ so that the lag falls within the context window, yielding a memory footprint $\mathcal{O}(L)$ compared to IndRNN's $\mathcal{O}(1)$.
+Both models use symmetric initialization and are trained with gradient descent for $\tau=2{,}000$ steps with step size $\eta=1/\sqrt{\tau}$ and no projection to observe gradient-norm dynamics.
+We set $m=64$ and use $\tanh$ as the activation.
+Results are averaged over $20$ seeds.